Class Status and Weather Updates

 Class Pre-Registration is Required.
 Visit the Registration Page for costs and how to sign-up.

 Seattle Agility Center offers the area's only 7 days a week indoor agility facility for recreational and competition students at our Renton-Maple Valley Arena.
-This location features a 72' X 108' beautiful new indoor arena with compacted sawdust floor, regulation competition equipment, student drop-in practice sessions, fun-runs, seminars and workshops.
+This location features a 72' X 108' beautiful new indoor arena with compacted sawdust floor and regulation competition equipment.
 Bring your dog the first week to all agility classes.

 Watch the Agility Video